Jelenarog/Team-Profile-Generator/README.md

 # Tests

-The following is needed to run the rest:
+The following is needed to run the application:

 #### node index.js
 # Questions